 Columbus, Ohio-based Battelle has deployed 50 of the 60 decontamination systems in the U.S., Delaney said.
 “As the current COVID-19 pandemic worsened, our scientists revisited that study and scaled up operations so that we could decontaminate thousands of masks,” she added.

 Thayer told the Columbus Dispatch that the NBC report contained “several factual errors” and that it “ignored proven science.”

-Decontamination is just one tools to rely on during the COVID-19 pandemic, Thayer said in his blog post
+Decontamination is just one tool to rely on during the COVID-19 pandemic, Thayer said in his blog post.